techidaily/site-facebook/source/_posts/cross-device-chatting-on-whatsapp-facebooks-plan-revealed.md

 ## WhatsApp and Facebook CEOs Confirm New Messaging Features Are in the Works

  This information comes from the highest authority, Facebook CEO Mark Zuckerberg and WhatsApp CEO Will Cathcart themselves.
-In an unexpected group chat with[WABetaInfo](https://wabetainfo.com/will-cathcart-and-mark-zuckerberg-confirm-to-wabetainfo-3-features-to-come-on-whatsapp/) , the executives have apparently confirmed that multi-device capability will soon launch in beta capacity for fans of the popular messaging service.
+In an unexpected group chat with [WABetaInfo](https://wabetainfo.com/will-cathcart-and-mark-zuckerberg-confirm-to-wabetainfo-3-features-to-come-on-whatsapp/) , the executives have apparently confirmed that multi-device capability will soon launch in beta capacity for fans of the popular messaging service.

 One of the messages from Zuckerberg reads as follows: